Recent developments on Oka manifolds: Introduction: flexibility versus rigidity

-Among the recent results which are not discussed in this survey, we mention the development of equivariant version of modern Oka theory by Frank Kutzschebauch, Finnur L\'arusson, and Gerald Schwarz \cite{KutzschebauchLarussonSchwarz2021JGEA,KutzschebauchLarussonSchwarz2021JGEA}.
+Among the recent results not discussed in this survey, we mention the development of equivariant version of modern Oka theory by Frank Kutzschebauch, Finnur L\'arusson, and Gerald Schwarz \cite{KutzschebauchLarussonSchwarz2015JRAM,KutzschebauchLarussonSchwarz2017TAMS,KutzschebauchLarussonSchwarz2018MA,KutzschebauchLarussonSchwarz2021JGEA,KutzschebauchLarussonSchwarz2022}.
 They introduced the notion of a $G$-Oka manifold where $G$ is a reductive complex Lie group.
-Kusakabe (see \cite[Appendix]{Kusakabe2020IJM}) characterized $G$-Oka manifolds by the $G$-equivariant version of his characterization of Oka manifolds by condition $\Ell1$; see Definition \ref{def:elliptic} (b).
-A recent survey of this topic is available in \cite{KutzschebauchLarussonSchwarz2021X}.
+Kusakabe (see \cite[Appendix]{Kusakabe2020IJM}) characterized $G$-Oka manifolds by a $G$-equivariant version of his characterization of Oka manifolds by condition $\Ell1$; see Definition \ref{def:elliptic} (b).
+A recent survey of this topic is available in \cite{KutzschebauchLarussonSchwarz2022}.

-There were important developments in other fields of analysis and geometry closely intertwined with Oka theory.
-One of them is the Anders\'en-Lempert theory which concerns Stein manifolds with big holomorphic automorphism groups.
-This subject has a major impact on Oka theory, both in terms of proofs of fundamental results and by way of providing interesting examples.
-It is treated in \cite[Chapter 4]{Forstneric2017E} and in the recent surveys \cite{ForstnericKutzschebauch2022,Kutzschebauch2020}.
+There were important developments in other areas of analysis and geometry closely intertwined with Oka theory.
+One of them is the Anders\'en--Lempert--Varolin theory, which concerns Stein manifolds with large holomorphic automorphism groups.
+This subject has a major impact on Oka theory.
+The main link is provided by the fact that every Stein manifold on which complete holomorphic vector fields densely generate the Lie algebra of all holomorphic vector fields (Varolin's density property, see \cite{Varolin2001,Varolin2000}) is an Oka manifold, and it is also Oka at infinity (see Definition \ref{def:Okainfinity}).
+Furthermore, the Oka principle holds for {\em proper} holomorphic maps, immersions and embeddings of Stein manifolds of suitable dimension into such a manifold.
+This subject is treated in \cite[Chapter 4]{Forstneric2017E} and in the recent surveys \cite{ForstnericKutzschebauch2022,Kutzschebauch2020}.